Argyll's Lodging: Campbells of Argyll

 The house remained in the hands of the Campbells for the best part of a century.
-In 1746, during the Jacobite rebellion, the Duke of Cumberland resided in the house.
+In 1746, during the Jacobite rebellion, Prince William, Duke of Cumberland resided in the house.

 Military hospital

-In 1764 the 4th Duke of Argyll sold the house to Robert Campbell and James Wright, who in turn sold it to the McGregors of Balhaldie.
+In 1764 John Campbell, 4th Duke of Argyll sold the house to Robert Campbell and James Wright, who in turn sold it to the McGregors of Balhaldie.
 Around 1800 the Army bought the house for use as a military hospital, because of lack of space in Stirling Castle.
-During the Napoleonic wars the army was greatly expanded, from 40,000 to 225,000 men, and the small hospital in the castle proved inadequate.
+During the Napoleonic Wars the army was greatly expanded, from 40,000 to 225,000 men, and the small hospital in the castle proved inadequate.

 The house remained in use as a military hospital until 1964 when it was turned into a youth hostel.
 In 1996 Historic Scotland opened it as a museum and has refurnished the rooms using the inventory prepared by the 9th Earl.

 Building

 Argyll's Lodging stands in Castle Wynd on the final approach to Stirling Castle.
 It was built and decorated in the Renaissance style.
 The plan of the house was originally a "P", the upper part of the "P" consisting of three wings around a courtyard to the west screened from the street by a wall with an entrance gate.
 The lower part of the "P" was a southwest wing which also bordered the street before it was demolished.

 The north wing contained the kitchen on its ground floor, the eastern half being the original building with its early kitchen.
 The first floor contained the private rooms.
 The main entrance which is in the central east wing led directly into the Laigh Hall (ground-floor cellar).
 The first floor of the east wing contained the High Dining Room for entertaining guests and, on the south side, the more private Drawing Room.
 The ground floor of the south wing contained rooms for the head of the household and the eldest son.
 The southeastern corner of this wing housed the Lower Dining Room.
 The first floor of the south wing housed the bedrooms of the Lord and Lady of the house (My Lord and Lady's Bed Chamber) and My Lady's Closet, the private salon of the lady of the house.